About White Rice

 Category Overview

-Grains are generally scarce in lysine and a decent source of arginine, which makes them less beneficial for people with herpes.
+Grains are generally somewhat low in lysine and abundant in arginine, which makes them less beneficial for people with herpes.
 That said, some grains are better than others in terms of their lysine to arginine ratio.
 Quinoa, amaranth, buckwheat, and seitan are some of the grains that have more lysine than arginine, or at least a balanced ratio.
 These grains can be included in a healthy diet, as they also provide fiber, iron, and antioxidants.Practical Recommendations

 As well as eating foods that have a high proportion of lysine to arginine, you can also adopt some other dietary habits to deal with herpes outbreaks.
 For instance: